love-0710/image-svm-classification/README.md

        cd image-svm-classification

    ## Run the MATLAB scripts for each classification task:
-        Run teddy_classification.m for the Teddy vs. Not Teddy classification.
+        Run teddy_not_illumination.m for the Teddy vs. Not Teddy classification.
-        Run car_classification.m for the Car vs. Not Car classification.
+        Run car_not_rotation.m for the Car vs. Not Car classification.

     Follow the instructions in the scripts to load datasets, preprocess images, train SVMs, and evaluate classification performance.